yoavmash/Slash/README.md

 # Slash

-# Add StarterContent
+Add StarterContent
-# Add ANIMAL VARIETY PACK
+Add ANIMAL VARIETY PACK
+Migrate Character folder from Valley of the Ancient